ltecot/rand_smoothing_indep_vars/README.md

 python create_clean_acc_data.py --model=imagenet_robust --batch_size=1 --test_batch_size=1 --sigma=0.05 --sigma_add=0.05 --epochs=20 --batch_smooth=64 --N0=64 --N=512 --alpha=0.001
 ```

-After this, to create the clean accuracy plots you will need to download the results from Tensorboard and set the correct filepaths in the "create_clean_acc_plot.py" file, as detailed in its subsection above.
+After this, to create the clean accuracy plots you will need to download the results from Tensorboard and set the correct filepaths in the "create_clean_acc_plot.py" file, as detailed in the "create_clean_acc_plot.py" subsection above.
 After that all you need to do is run the file as follows to achieve the same plot results:

 ```
 python create_clean_acc_plot.py
 ```

-You will need to run this file multiple times with the diffect sections commented out to get the plots for all datasets.
+You will need to run this file multiple times with the diffect parts commented out in the marked CUSTOM section to get the plots for all datasets.

 For the certified accuracy plots, if you wish to use data from your own runs you will need to search for the "CUSTOM" comment marker in the file and change the filepaths to your own saved sigma vectors in the "models/sigmas" file.
 However, the specific sigma vectors we used are saved in this repository so there is no need for changes if you simply wish to use ours.
 To create these plots, run the following commands: